-There are many resources such as prayer journals to help us pray more.
-But with these resources in hand, how do we pray effectively?
+When it comes to praying more often and effectively, there are many resources such as prayer journals to help us pray more.
+But with these resources in hand, how do we learn to pray effectively?
 How do we engage in prayer that is also enjoyable?
 After all, a simple “save Richard” or “help Susie not to doubt” gets repetitive and even boring after awhile.
 We want to pray specifically and with our hearts all in.

 Beyond any other tool, our greatest resources for prayer are God’s Spirit and God’s Word.

-We must pray in agreement with God.
-We want to avoid praying our own opinions, agendas or ideas.
+We must pray in agreement with God rather than our own opinions, agendas or ideas.
 Instead, we must follow the leadership of God’s Spirit and seek His Word.

 It says in 1 John 5:14-15 that we have confidence in God if we ask according to His will.
 We can actually know that He hears our prayers and that He will answer them.
 So how can we learn to pray His will?

 First, we want to pray as God leads.
 Before assuming we know how to best to pray for a person or situation, we want to know what Jesus is praying for them.
 He makes intercession for us in Heaven even now (Hebrews 7:25).